Licensing Frequently Asked Questions

 The fee for a Standard License Agreement is:

-The fee for a Restricted License Agreement is:
+The fee for an Internal/Restricted License Agreement is:

-What is the difference between the Standard License and the Restricted License?
+What is the difference between the Standard License, Internal License and One-Time Use Agreement?

-The Standard License is used by companies that desire to produce licensed products for resale to the general public.
+The Standard License is used by companies that desire to produce licensed products for resale to the general public through designated retail channels, direct to consumer, and university departments and related entities.

-The Restricted License is used by companies that desire to only produce licensed products for internal consumption by the University of Southern Indiana.
-No products produced under this license agreement may be sold to the general public.
+The Internal License is used by companies that desire to only produce licensed products for internal consumption by the University of Southern Indiana, not for resale.
+No products produced under this license agreement may be sold to the general public, at retail or direct to consumer.

 If the product is not going to be resold, does it have to be produced by a licensed vendor?